Binondo–Intramuros Bridge: Planning and funding

 The bridge is a part of the infrastructure grant by China under the Agreement on Economic and Technical Cooperation agreed upon by China and the Philippines following a state visit of Philippine President Rodrigo Duterte to China in May 2017.
 On June 22, 2017, the Department of Public Works and Highways and the Chinese embassy signed a Minutes of Discussion regarding the full grant and financing of the bridge's construction.
 The feasibility study for the bridge was completed in mid-2017.

 Construction and opening

 Construction was expected to begin in 2017.
 The DPWH Unified Project Management Office-Roads Management Cluster I will implement the construction of the bridge, while China Road and Bridge Corporation will be the contractor.
 President Rodrigo Duterte led the groundbreaking ceremony for the bridge on July 17, 2018.
 The bridge was expected to be completed in September 2021 but was delayed to December 2021 due to the COVID-19 pandemic.

-President Rodrigo Duterte and other government officials inaugurated the bridge on April 5, 2022, and it was opened on the same day.
+President Duterte and other government officials inaugurated the bridge on April 5, 2022, and it was opened on the same day.